Y Pwyllgor Iechyd a Gofal Cymdeithasol

 Un o'r pethau eraill rŷn ni wedi canolbwyntio arno yw Getting It Right First Time.
 So, beth yw'r disgwyliadau?
 What does excellence look like?
 Mae yna raglen lle mae pobl yn nodi, 'Dyma beth sy'n gallu cael ei wneud,' a dwi'n meddwl bod angen sialens ambell waith, yn arbennig mewn rhai pocedi.
 Os ŷch chi'n edrych ar y gwahaniaeth rhwng faint o orthopaedic surgeries sy'n cael eu cario allan mewn un lle o gymharu gyda lle arall, mae yna wahaniaeth mawr.
 Pam nad ŷn ni'n gweld y cysondeb yna?
 Ac, un o'r pethau mae'r NHS executive yn edrych arno yw rili rhoi golau ar y gwahaniaethau hynny, a sicrhau bod pobl yn deall nad yw hi'n dderbyniol iddyn nhw fod mor bell y tu ôl i'r rhai gorau.
 Felly, mae lot o hynny'n digwydd, ond rôl yr NHS executive yw sicrhau bod hynny'n digwydd.

 Thank you very much.
 Certainly, one of the things that we have now is the quality statements, where we explain what 'good' looks like.
 That's very important.
 And then, the NHS executive's role is to ensure that that's carried out.
 Last week, I know that Mark Drakeford was at the Bevan exemplars.
-There are examples of good practice and excellent work that make such a difference to patients and saves money for the NHS, but there are pockets where this isn't being shared.
+There are examples of good practice and excellent work that make such a difference to patients and save money for the NHS, but there are pockets where this isn't being shared.
 So, what's important to me, then, is how we move from those good-practice pockets to a situation where it's happening across the board across Wales.
 One of the things I'm keen to look at is more of a system of adopt or justify, in that you have to do it or justify why you're not doing it.
 We're not in that place yet, but I hope that that's where the NHS executive and the clinical networks that we have will work and make it happen.

 One of the other things we've focused on is Getting It Right First Time.
 So, what are the expectations?
 What does excellence look like?
 There's a programme where people note, 'This is what can be done.'
 I think we need to challenge that sometimes, especially in some pockets.
 If you look, for example, at the difference between how many orthopaedic surgeries are there in one place in comparison to another, there's a huge difference.
 Why aren't we seeing that consistency?
 One of the things that the NHS executive is looking at is to really shine a light on those differences and ensure that people understand that it's not acceptable for them to be so far behind the best.
 So, a lot of that is happening, but the NHS executive's role is to ensure that that happens.